clearent/Android_IDTech_VP3300_Demo/README.md

 ## Android_IDTech_VP3300_Demo

-This demo is a version if IDTech's VP3300 Android demo.
+This demo is a version of IDTech's VP3300 Android demo.